graphite-project/graphite-web/README.md

     performance.servers.www01.cpuUsage 42.5 1208815315

-The metric name is like a filesystem path that uses . as a separator instead of / The value is some scalar integer or floating point value The unix_timestamp is unix epoch time, as an integer
+The metric name is like a filesystem path that uses `.` as a separator instead of `/` The value is some scalar integer or floating point value The unix_timestamp is unix epoch time, as an integer.

 Each line like this corresponds to one data point for one metric.